JakeHedman/jrss/README.md

 * Transmission or µTorrent
 * Python

-### Python packaged
+### Python packages
 * feedparser

 Config
 ------

-Setup Transmission to watch a specific dir for new torrents Setup cron to execute the script
+* Setup Transmission to watch a specific dir for new torrents

+* Setup cron to execute the script every minute
 ```
 *	*	*	*	*	python /Users/username/orss.py
 ```